 When a person is put in fear by someone under the influence of alcohol in Australia, is the relationship between the victim and perpetrator different for men and women?

-For both Australian men and women, most incidents of being put in fear by someone under the influence of alcohol are perpetrated by a stranger.
-However, women are more likely than men to be put in fear by a spouse/partner, relative, or other person known to them.
+Although most incidents of being put in fear by someone under the influence of alcohol are perpetrated by a stranger for both men and women, being put in fear by a stranger is more common among men.
+Women are significantly more likely than men to be put in fear by a current or former spouse/partner.

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey.

 Please note: Percentages do not tally to 100% as participants could choose more than one response.
+Significance is established as p<0.05.
+Australians who identify as non-binary or a different gender identity were not able to be included in the current analyses due to small numbers.

 Put in Fear: Feeling threatened and/or afraid for one’s personal safety due to the actions, speech or behaviour of another.